dougeby/IntuneDocs/InTuneDocs/EndUser/using-your-windows-device-with-intune.md

 ## Company Portal app installation and Intune enrollment

-The information in this section helps you with Intune Company Portal installation and device enrollment for Windows devices.
+The information in this section helps users with Intune Company Portal installation and device enrollment for Windows devices.

 - [Enroll your Windows device in Intune](enroll-your-device-in-intune-windows.md)
 - [What happens if you install the Company Portal app and enroll your device in Intune?](what-happens-if-you-install-the-company-portal-app-and-enroll-your-device-in-intune-windows.md)
 - [What can your IT admin see when you enroll your device in Intune?](what-can-your-it-administrator-see-when-you-enroll-your-device-in-intune-windows.md)

-## Things you can do when your device is enrolled in Intune
+## Things users can do when their device is enrolled in Intune

-The information in this section helps you with actions that you can take after your Windows device is enrolled in Intune.
+The information in this section helps users with actions that they can take after their Windows device is enrolled in Intune.

 - [Encrypt your device](encrypt-your-device-windows.md)
 - [Set or change your password](set-or-change-your-password-windows.md)